 It wasn’t about talking customers into doing something, it was about providing valuable information and educating customers.
 And today, while the internet helps proactive customers find out how to get a better deal, people don’t know what they don’t know — and that’s where inbound sales comes in with the value.
 I don’t think I had my successful conversion rate because I had special tricks up my sleeve.
 It was because I’d spend the time to really understand the customer.

 Building trust, understanding their motivation, discovering their needs.
 Explaining and educating the customer on the product and highlighting the benefits.
 You find out what they need and provide the right solution for them.
 It’s that simple; and the basics haven’t changed.

 Training, training, training

 You’ve got to start off on the right foot with the proper training.
 The training methods might have evolved in the last two decades, but the core of it is the same.
 Don’t rush it.
 Train the managers then train the agents.
-Bring the team leaders on your agent training too – they need to understand what the team is being trained on and how to embed it.
+Bring the team leaders into your agent training too – they need to understand what the team is being trained on and how to embed it.

 Celebrate Good Times, Come On!

 It’s really important that the center is vibrant and fun.
 Dress-up days, lunches, incentives… all of this makes the agents love their workplace, enjoy coming to work and being part of a “family”.
 Equally important is reward and recognition from a performance perspective.
 A lot of the time, companies focus on the high achievers.
 This is important; however, you will find rewarding people for improvement drives the right behaviors and increases performance which is what you would see in any center focused on continuous improvement.

 You need the engagement, the monitoring, and the follow-through.
 You need to get the agents buy-in to be able to identify what they need to change in order to improve their performance and then measure that against last month’s results.
 If that didn’t work then you need to revisit why, or try something different; with a continuous improvement cycle.